emqx/emqx-tutorial/faq/faq_en.md

 ## Q: What should I do if I want trace the subscription and publish of some particular message?

 A: EMQ X support the tracing of messages from particular client or under particular topic.
 You can use the command line tool `emqx_ctl` for tracing.
 The example below shows how to trace messages under 'topic' and save the result in 'trace_topic.log'.
-For more details please refer to EMQ X document.
+For more details, please refer to EMQ X document.

 ```
 ./bin/emqx_ctl trace topic "topic" "trace_topic.log"
 ```

-## Q: When I was doing stress test, the connection number and throughput are lower than expected.
+## Q: When I was executing stress test, the connection number and throughput are lower than expected.
 How can I tune the system to make full use of it?

-A: When doing a stress test, besides ensuring the necessary hardware resource, it is also necessary to tune the OS and the Erlang VM to make the maximum use of the resource.
+A: When executing a stress test, besides ensuring the necessary hardware resource, it is also necessary to tune the OS and the Erlang VM to make the maximum use of the resource.
 The most common tuning is to modify the global limitation of file handles, the user limitation of file handles, the TCP backlog and buffer, the limitation fo process number of Erlang VM and so on.
-In some case you will also need to tune the client to ensure it has the ability and resource to handle all the subs and pubs.
+You will also need to tune the client machine to ensure it has the ability and resource to handle all the subs and pubs.

 Different use scenario requires diferent tuning。 In the EQM X document there is a chapter about tuning the system for general purpose.
 [TODO](https://www.emqx.io)

-## Q: My number of connections is small, do I still need to deploy multiple nodes in production?
+## Q: My connections number is small, do I still need to deploy multiple nodes in production?

-A: Even when the number of connctions is small message rate is low, to deploy a cluster with multiple nodes in production is still very meaningful.
+A: Even when the connction number is small, or message rate is low, it is still very meaningfulto deploy a cluster with multiple nodes in production.
 A cluster improves the availability of system, when a single node is down, the rest nodes in cluster ensures the service is not interrupted.

-## Q: Dose EMQ X supports encrypted connection?
+## Q: Does EMQ X support encrypted connection?
 What is the recommended deployment?

 A: EMQ X Support SSL/TLS.
 In production, we recommend to terminate the TLS connection by Load Balancer.
+By this way, the connection between device and server(load balancer) use secured connection, and connection between load balancer and EMQ X nodes use general TCP connection.